Property tax relief? Valuable but complicated, local leaders say

 “Even though taxes will still be due, extending those deadlines will allow a business to take care of that obligation when their cash flow situation stabilizes,” he said.

-Rice County is also examining such a policy.
-Board of Commissioners Chair Dave Miller said he would be open to it, although commissioners would need to determine exactly who the provision would apply to.

-"We’re just more concerned that about folks who have lost jobs or had to shut their business because of this," he said.
-"At this point, we’re not as concerned about county finances."

-Rep. John Petersburg, R-Waseca, who sits on the Property and Local Tax Division, said that one area legislators could look at to provide relief would be Commercial Property Taxes collected by the state.
+Rep. John Petersburg, R-Waseca, who sits on the Property and Local Tax Division, said that one area legislators could look at, in order to provide relief, is commercial property taxes collected by the state.

 Petersburg added that legislators are more divided on the issue of whether to help local government entities that may run into difficulty with decreased or delayed revenue.
-That could be difficult even for Faribault’s School District, said Superintendent Todd Sesker.
+That could be difficult even for local school districts, according to Faribault Superintendent Todd Sesker.

-Faribault City Administrator Tim Murray said that if the delay means the city won’t receive its property tax settlement by late June, it could have a huge impact on the city’s regular operations and its attempts to pay down debt.
+Meanwhile, if cities don't receive property tax settlements by late June, it could have a huge impact on regular operations and attempts to pay down debt.

-Murray said that the city has issued bonds with the expectation of having that money available at that particular time.
-Without property tax revenues to fund those payments, the city would have to dip further into its reserves and potentially cash out a portion of its investments.
+Many local cities have issued bonds for major projects, with the expectation of having that money available at that particular time.
+Without property tax revenues to fund those payments, cities would have to dip further into reserves and potentially cash out a portion of investments.